Sante Uberto Barbieri: Life

-Due to his Episcopal work in Bolivia for so many years, the Bolivian Government awarded him with “The Order of the Condor of Los Andes” in Cochabamba in 1969.
+Due to his Episcopal work in Bolivia for so many years, the Bolivian Government awarded him with "The Order of the Condor of Los Andes" in Cochabamba in 1969.

 Bishop Barbieri was Vice President of the World Churches of Christian Education and Sunday School from NY until its fusion with the World Council of Churches.
 He was also President of the First Assembly of the Protestant Churches of Latin America (1949).

 He served as Chaplain to the Meetings of the enlarged Committee of the International Missionary Council at Willingen, Germany, in 1952.
-He also attended many ecumenical and missionary Assemblies as Delegate as well as delivering lectures at Colleges and Universities, mainly in the U.S.A.
+He also attended many ecumenical and missionary Assemblies as Delegate as well as delivering lectures at Colleges and Universities, mainly in the United States.

 In 1950 he delivered lectures at the Southern Methodist University, Dallas, TX at Randolph Macon College, Ashland, VA and at the Union Theological Seminary in Cuba.

 At the Assembly of the World Council of Churches which met in Evanston, Illinois in 1954, he was elected one of the six Presidents of the World Council of Churches.
 Bishop Barbieri was the first Latin American man elected to fulfil this great responsibility.
 It was a job he held till the Third Assembly met in India in 1961.
-At this Assembly, he was elected as a member of the Executive Committee and of the Central Committee of the World Council of Churches until 1968.
+At this Assembly, he was elected as a member of the executive committee and of the Central Committee of the World Council of Churches until 1968.

 In connection with this work, he travelled a great deal all over the five continents, preaching and lecturing.
 He was one of the pioneers from Latin America to open the road for other Latin Americans to participate actively in the mission of the World Council of Churches.
 The Central Office of the World Council of Churches has his headquarters at Geneva, Switzerland.

 In 1969 Bishop Barbieri presided the First Sessions of Delegates from the Methodist Churches in Latin America to constitute the Council of Evangelical Methodist Churches in Latin America (Consejo de Iglesias Evangélicas Metodistas de América Latina).
 At this time, he was elected its First Executive Secretary, a post he served in until 1978.

 Since 1938, Bishop Barbieri was a member of the Academy of Letters of Rio Grande, Brazil.

 Up to 1983, he wrote about 45 volumes of Christian commentaries, poetry, drama and religious stories in Portuguese, Spanish, Italian and English.
-Among his literary works in English, it is worth mentioning: “Spiritual currents in Latin America” and “Land of El Dorado”.
+Among his literary works in English, it is worth mentioning: "Spiritual currents in Latin America" and "Land of El Dorado".

-A group of Brazilian friends interested in Bishop Barbieri's literary works, created in 1978 the “Sante Uberto Barbieri Editorial Fund” with the intention of publishing his books.
+A group of Brazilian friends interested in Bishop Barbieri's literary works, created in 1978 the "Sante Uberto Barbieri Editorial Fund" with the intention of publishing his books.
 The first one published was Coloquios Intimos which was inspired by the Gospel of Mark; it contains 365 devotional poems.
 It as published in Portuguese and in Spanish.